dotlang/language/README.md

 ###Enum type

-Enum data type is a special kind of `static class` with a set of possible values.
+Enum data type is a special kind of class with a set of possible values.
 Each possible value is tagged with `@enum` directive.
-Any variable of type of the static class can only have one of those tagged values.
+Any variable of type of the class can only have one of those tagged values.

 Example:
 ```
-//day_of_week.e file (a static class)
+//day_of_week.e file

 @enum
 const int SAT = 0;